top of page

 Who is eligible for an ESA?

-Not everyone qualifies for an ESA during the process.
-If you do not qualify for an ESA the outcome and conclusion will be explained to you at the end of the evaluation phase.
+It's important to acknowledge that not everyone will meet the qualifications for an ESA during the assessment process.
+If you do not meet the criteria, the results and conclusions will be clearly explained to you at the conclusion of the evaluation phase.

 Image by Ralu Gal